This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 AutoUpgrade enables you to upgrade one or many Oracle Database instances at the command-line, using a single command, and a single configuration file.

 AutoUpgrade significantly reduces the manual effort associated with database upgrades.
-It enables a single DBA to upgrade multiple databases at the same time.
-It can even take care of routine upgrades for databases that are not actively managed by skilled DBAs.
+It enables you to upgrade multiple databases at the same time.
+It can even take care of routine upgrades for databases that are not actively managed by skilled database administrators.
 By reducing the effort needed for upgrades, and by implementing recommended practices automatically during the upgrade process, AutoUpgrade makes the database upgrade process easier to complete, and reduces risk.

 Oracle Data Pump Ability to Exclude ENCRYPTION Clause on Import

-A new transform parameter, OMIT_ENCRYPTION_CLAUSE is introduced that causes Data Pump to suppress any encryption clauses associated with objects using encrypted columns.
+There is a new transform parameter, OMIT_ENCRYPTION_CLAUSE, that causes Data Pump to suppress any encryption clauses associated with objects using encrypted columns.

 Better Oracle Cloud migrations are now possible for non-cloud databases that have encrypted columns.